-Futurice is a digital consultancy.
+Futurice is an engineering and innovation consultancy.
 We don’t have our own products and we usually don’t own the software we produce.
 The only real thing Futurice has is the people.
 Damn good ones, I might add.
 We differentiate ourselves from the competition with our culture, and recruitment is the place where building a great workplace begins.

 If you are applying for Futurice, it’s good to know what we are looking for in future employees.
 Be your competence in development, design, analytics or business consultancy, in addition to the necessary substance skills, we expect three main qualities from you:

 When you send your application, we evaluate as soon as we can.
 In some cases the match looks very clear, and you might get a direct invite to a meeting.
 In some cases, we might give you a good old-fashioned phone call where we discuss what kind of opportunities you are looking for and what Futurice has to offer.
 If both you and we think that there’s a good fit here, we agree on a proper meeting.
 Nothing compares to face-to-face discussions.

 As the people are so important to us, we want you to meet at least a couple of ours—also giving you the possibility to evaluate things yourself—before we might go on with starting concrete discussions about employment.
 In the most typical case, it takes two meetings to get enough information for both parties (but not necessarily in the order listed below).

 One interview is about the culture and people.
 If possible, your potential supervisor will be in the interview.
 We’ll discuss about career goals, attitude, and people skills.
 Both we and you have to get the feeling of desire to work together in a real life project.
 For you, there's a good chance to get a lot of information about Futurice as a company and a working place.
 Have your questions ready, as this is a good opportunity for you to grill us as well!